DiffCrysGen: A Generative Diffusion Model for Accelerated Design of Inorganic Crystalline Materials: Results

 By combining (i) the set of high-anisotropy candidates that are dynamically stable and (ii) the set of thermodynamically and dynamically stable candidates near the convex hull, we ultimately identified 14 ferromagnets and 14 antiferromagnets.
 These materials exhibit large magnetization (FMs) or sublattice magnetization (AFMs), and some of them have large $K_1$ values.
 Furthermore, we verified the nonmagnetic (NM) configurations of all these 28 materials and found them to be consistently higher in energy than the corresponding magnetic ground states.
 The FMs are listed in Table~\ref{FM-structures} and the AFMs in Table~\ref{AFM-structures}, with all properties reported in their respective ground states.

-We cross-referenced all 28 discovered materials against our training set and three major databases, both experimental and DFT-generated: Materials Project~\cite{MP}, ICSD~\cite{icsd}, and OQMD~\cite{OQMD}.
+We cross-referenced all 28 materials against our training set and three major databases, both experimental and DFT-generated: Materials Project~\cite{MP}, ICSD~\cite{icsd}, and OQMD~\cite{OQMD}.
 For each match at the composition level, we compared space group numbers to verify structural equivalence (See Supplementary Tables 1 \& 2 for details).

 Among the 14 ferromagnets, eight share the same composition with entries in these databases.
 However, only four—CaMnO$_2$ (smps-1180384), AlCo$_2$Fe (smps-47828), Fe$_2$NiSi (smps-70138), and Co$_2$MnSi (smps-579308)—also match in space group.
-Detailed inspection reveals that CaMnO$_2$, Fe$_2$NiSi, and Co$_2$MnSi are crystallographically identical to the training set structures (apart from a shift of the unit cell), indicating they are successfully rediscovered by the model.
+Detailed inspection reveals that CaMnO$_2$, Fe$_2$NiSi, and Co$_2$MnSi are crystallographically identical to the training set structures (apart from a shift of the unit cell), indicating they are successfully regenerated by the model.
 It is important to point out that the last three materials converge to the same structure as in the training set after relaxation.
 As generated, they were found to be in space groups different from those in the training set, and therefore were not discarded while screening for V.U.N. materials.

 AlCo$_2$Fe, despite sharing the same lattice and space group, exhibits different site occupations, and thus constitutes a new structure.
 Also, Fe$_2$NiSi turns out to be a ferromagnet with high uniaxial anisotropy which was previously not reported (we discuss this later in detail).
-This demonstrates that DiffCrysGen not only generates novel compounds but is also capable of rediscovering known materials.
+This demonstrates that DiffCrysGen not only generates novel compounds but is also capable of regenerating known materials.
 We have retained all four materials in Table~\ref{FM-structures} since we have studied them in detail, established their dynamical stability and true magnetic ground state.

 For the 14 antiferromagnets, eight match at the composition level, but only MgMnO$_2$ (smps-573484) and MnZnO$_2$ (smps-113421) share the same space group with training set entries.
 Upon detailed inspection, they are found to be crystallographically the same structure.
 Again, note that they converge to the same structures as in the training set only after relaxation.
 When generated, they were found to be in different space groups than in the training set.
-These were previously studied only in their FM states; we identify their true AFM ground states and establish their dynamical stability, and hence included them in Table~\ref{AFM-structures}.